0xhrsh/Crawler/README.md

 # Crawler
-Web Crawler to get the information of Apps
+Web Crawler to get the information of Apps.
+Sample data (for seed url: Candy rush) in Apps.csv

 ### Installation:
 Requirements: